Surxe/CUE4P-BatchExport/SETTINGS.md

 ```

 When `neededExportsFilePath` is `null`, all assets will be exported (subject to file extension and prefix filters).
 When a path is specified, only assets in the directories listed in that JSON file will be exported.

+By default, `neededExportsFilePath` is set to `null`, which means all assets will be exported.
+If you want to limit exports to specific directories, create a NeededExports.json file, set the path setting to it, and create a list of file paths.
+Use a tool with GUI like [FModel](https://fmodel.app) (also runs on CUE4Parse) to first discover paths you wish to export.
+See the following that can be referenced as examples:
+- `src/presets/WarRobotsFrontiers/NeededExports.json`
+- `src/resets/DarkAndDarker/NeededExports.json`

 ## Supported Unreal Engine Versions